CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-2.md

       "dependencies": {
         "babel-brunch": "~6.0.0",
         "brunch": "~2.1.3",
-        "elm-brunch": "~0.5.0",
+        "elm-brunch": "~0.7.0",
         "clean-css-brunch": "~1.8.0",
         ...
       }
     }
     ```

-2. Return to the project root folder `cd ../..` and run `npm install`.
-3. Edit your *brunch-config.json* file as follows, adding our Elm file into the watched list so that live reload will fire after any changes and making sure that `elmBrunch` is the first plugin:
+2. Edit your *brunch-config.json* file as follows, adding our Elm file into the watched list so that live reload will fire after any changes and making sure that `elmBrunch` is the first plugin:

     ```javascript
     // brunch-config.json